-SEC566: Implementing and Auditing the Twenty Critical Security Controls - In-Depth
+SEC566: Implementing and Auditing the Critical Security Controls - In-Depth

-For security professionals, the course enables you to see how to put the controls in place in your existing network though the effective and widespread use of cost-effective automation.
-For auditors, CIOs, and risk officers the course is the best way to understand how you will measure whether the Top 20 controls are effectively implemented.
-It closely reflects the Top 20 Critical Security Controls.
+The course shows security professionals how to implement the controls in an existing network through cost-effective automation.
+For auditors, CIOs, and risk officers, the course is the best way to understand how you will measure whether the Controls are effectively implemented.

 The Top 20 Critical Security Controls subject to collection, measurement, and validation are:

 - Inventory of Authorized and Unauthorized Devices

 - Secure Configurations for Hardware and Software on Laptops, Workstations, and Servers